tjcocklin/C-Projects/Code_Challenge/ReadMe.md

-Project contains my solution to the Weekly Challenge: Generics in C# hosted by IAmTimCorey.
+Project contains my console app solution to the Weekly Challenge: Generics in C# hosted by IAmTimCorey.